HugoKeung/nonce_finder/README.md

+This is a piece of code that find the 'golden nonce'.
+It is run on multiple AWS server to achieve parallelism for a faster runtime.

 user input: N, the number of VM to run the code on
 (or the number of hours the user want before computing the nonce value) user input: D, the difficulty of nonce discovery